Karanam-manasa/careerconnect/README.md

 # careerconnect
 CareerConnect is a full-stack web application designed to facilitate job listings and applications.
-This platform allows a recruiter to manage job postings, while job seekers can browse available opportunities and submit applications.
+This platform allows a admin to manage job postings and can monitor the entire system efficiently. while job seekers can browse available opportunities and submit applications.

 # 🚀 Features
 🔐 User authentication (sign up and login)

 🧑‍💼 User roles: Job Seeker & Recruiter

+📝 Admin Dashboard :
-📝 Recruiter can post, update, and delete job listings
+  - Create, update, delete, and **restore** job listings

-📋 Job seekers can browse, apply, and view applications

-📈 Application tracking
+  - Track the number of applications per job
+  - View job seeker activity and **user history**

-🛠 Admin features to manage users and applications
+  - Manage all users and their applications
+📄  Job Seeker Dashboard:
+  - Browse and apply for available jobs
+  - View personal application history
+  - Access a curated list of **interview questions and answers** 📊  Application Tracking:
+  - Each job shows a count of how many applications it has received 📧 **Email Confirmation** sent after successful registration

 # 🗂 Tech Stack
 - *Frontend*: HTML, CSS, JavaScript